t0ry003/SmartDash/readme.md

 - 🧩 Modular architecture for future expansion
 - 🌐 Built using Flask and modern frontend technologies

+To be added:

+- ESP32 website flasher;
+- Hardware diagrams for ESP32 (SmartPlug, SmartSwitch, SmartLight, Thermostat, etc.);
+- Larger solar inverters brand support;

 ---

 ## 🚀 Installation

+### Target of this project

+The target of this project is to create your own smart home dashboard on your old computer or Raspberry Pi.
+It is designed to be lightweight and easy to set up, making it perfect for those who want to create a smart home system without the need for expensive hardware or complex software.
+Since Home Assistant is a bit heavy for Raspberry Pi, this project is designed to be lightweight and easy to set up for those who want to learn about smart home systems and create their own dashboard.
+This project is not intended to be a full-fledged smart home system, but rather a starting point for those who want to learn about smart home systems and create their own dashboard.
+It is designed to be modular and extensible, allowing you to add your own features and functionality as needed.

 ### Prerequisites